 Principle 2: Rebuild respect

 Just as you can’t stop blaming by blaming back, you also won’t stop blaming by being passive.
-All that will get you is disrespect when what you need to do is to start building respect.
+All that will get you is disrespect when what you need to do is to start building respect with your spouse.
 Spouses who blame a lot have little or no respect.
 You can start to earn respect by putting boundaries around any kind of verbal abuse.
 The boundaries will do nothing to threaten or harm your spouse, but will make his or her blaming self-defeating.
 There will no longer be any payoff in blaming you.

 Principle 3: Balance boundaries with more positive communication